CryptoBridge shutting down

 The development of CryptoBridge is closely linked to BridgeCoin, a scrypt mineable coin that was created in July 2017 to fund the development of CryptoBridge.
 BridgeCoin holders can “stake” their coins to receive 50% of all CryptoBridge profits.

-CryptoBridge is a global decentralised exchange accessible from countries all around the world, including the UK.
+CryptoBridge is a global decentralized exchange accessible from countries all around the world, including Canada.

 Which payment methods are accepted?

 CryptoBridge only accepts cryptocurrency deposits.
-Fiat currency transfers are not available, so you’ll need to look elsewhere if you want to buy any cryptocurrency using GBP.
+Fiat currency transfers are not available, so you’ll need to look elsewhere if you want to buy any cryptocurrency using Canadian dollars (CAD).

 How much will it cost me to use CryptoBridge?